 When attempting to execute the guillotine choke, the adversary will link his arms around your head from the guard or other positions.
 Consequently, you need to react fast before this happens if you wish to defend the choke submission.

-Here are some helpful steps to escape a guillotine choke from standing.
+Here are some helpful steps to escape a guillotine chokehold from standing.

 - Begin by grabbing your opponent’s wrist and pulling it lower to give yourself some breathing space.